 My lab's mission is to advance the state of the art in artificial intelligence and chart the path for trustworthy human-AI symbiosis.
 In particular, I am interested in the development of systems that can recover from or amend poor experiences caused by AI decisions, assay the safety, factuality, and ethics of AI systems to foster trust in AI, and effectively combine human and machine abilities.
 In this regard, my research explores the intriguing intersection of causal inference, explainable AI, and program synthesis.

 I've had the privilege to showcase my work at esteemed AI and ML-related platforms like NeurIPS, ICML, AAAI, AISTATS, ACM-FAccT, and ACM-AIES.
-My contributions to the field of algorithmic recourse has been acknowledged at these platforms through spotlight and oral presentations, as well as through a book chapter and a highly regarded survey paper in the ACM Computing Surveys.
+My contributions to the field of algorithmic recourse have been acknowledged at these platforms through spotlight and oral presentations, as well as through a book chapter and a highly regarded survey paper in the ACM Computing Surveys.

 Before joining the University of Waterloo, I gained extensive industry experience at Meta, Google Brain, and DeepMind and offered AI consulting services worth over $250,000 to numerous startups and incubators.
 My academic and non-academic endeavors have been honored with awards like the Spirit of Engineering Science Award (UofToronto, 2015), the Alumni Gold Medal Award (UWaterloo, 2018), the NSERC Canada Graduate Scholarship (2018), and the Google PhD fellowship (2021).